-Illumined in heart and soul by divine grace, O blessed fathers, and having accepted in your mind that transitory things are vanity, with goodly courage ye forsook the world and came lovingly to the Monastery of Zographou; and having exercised yourselves in the struggles of asceticism, ye received the crown of confession, steadfastly denouncing from the tower the Latin-minded transgressors, being burned alive by them, O venerable martyrs.
+Illumined in heart and soul by divine grace, O blessed fathers, having accepted in mind that transitory things are vanity, with goodly courage ye forsook the world and came lovingly to the Monastery of Zographou; and having exercised yourselves in the struggles of asceticism, ye received the crown of confession, steadfastly denouncing the Latin-minded transgressors from the tower, and being burned alive by them, O venerable martyrs.
 (Twice)

-Established firmly upon the rock of the Faith like towers, O most venerable ones, and denouncing from the tower the enemies of the Faith as heretics, ye endured a cruel and painful death by fire, offering yourselves to Jesus as wholeburnt sacrifices, and filling the celestial beings with a sweet savor.
-Wherefore, we celebrate your memory with love, O ye saints, who praying, ever offer entreaties on behalf of those who honor you.
+Established firmly upon the rock of the Faith like towers, O most venerable ones, denouncing from the tower the enemies of the Faith as heretical, ye endured cruel and painful death by fire, and offered yourselves to Jesus as wholeburnt sacrifices, filling the celestial beings with sweet savor.
+Wherefore, we celebrate your memory with love, O saints who, ever praying, offer entreaty on behalf of those who honor you.